duke-libraries/steady/README.md

 ## Making changes to stead

-1. Edit, save, and test your changes
+1. Edit, save, and test your changes to stead.

-2. From your stead working directory commit changes to code repository
+2. From your stead working directory commit changes to the code repository.
     ```
     $ git add .
     $ git commit -m 'your commit message'